Jessie M. Soga: Last Will and Testament

 Jane Sandell, acting in behalf of researcher Ian McCracken, obtained a copy of Soga's Last Will and Testament from the National Records of Scotland.
-Soga's Will stated that her renains should be crenated Before Death Duties, Soga left £2968 in bank accounts and shares; those in the Anglo-Iranian Oil Company were left to the Merchants House of Glasgow for what she stated was "a small appreciation of my grateful thamks."
+Soga's Will stated that her remains should be cremated.
+Before Death Duties, Soga left £2968 in bank accounts and shares; those in the Anglo-Iranian Oil Company were left to the Merchants House of Glasgow for what she stated was "a small appreciation of my grateful thanks."

 The remainder was left to Janet or Janette Soga, her niece (the daughter of John Henderson Soga).

 Further Information

 Soga's name has been added to the website "PlainsightSOUND", an online history of Black Classical musicians in the United Kingdom.
 Her name and a short biography have been added to its timeline.

-A tribute to her was published in the Evening Times. which noted her success as a music teacher. and as a leading alto singer connected to Claremont Church and Bute Hall.
+After Soga's death, a tribute to her was published in the Evening Times. which noted her success as a music teacher. and as a leading alto singer connected to Claremont Church and Bute Hall.
 The Bulletin, also published in Glasgow, amplified this by stating that she had taught many "now prominent" singers and musicians.

 During her years in Claremont Church, Soga's contribution was widely admired, with the Kirk Session publishing a tribute by the Kirk Elder "Dr Scott" when she retired from the choir in 1932 "The members of Session have heard with deep sympathetic interest of the resignation of Miss JM Soga of the position in the choir which she has held with complete acceptance for so long a term of years.
 They have unanimously and cordially resolved to place on record their feelings of appreciation and gratitude to Miss Soga, not merely for the excellent and devoted service she has given to the praise of sanctuary, but also for the untiring interest she has shown for all matters concerning the welfare of the congregation, especially in its Foreign Mission enterprises.
 They have further resolved that a copy of this Minute by transmitted to Miss Soga, together with an expression of their hope that her years of retirement may be greatly blessed".
 Investigation into Dr Scott discovered that he was the Headteacher of the distinguished Hutchesons' Grammar School,who worked in the civic and academic spheres as well as the ecclesiastical one.